Sunran2017/RanSun.github.io/_teaching/2014-spring-teaching-1.md

 Section 1: Calculus 2 hours
 ======
 • Functions
-• Basic concepts of di erentials and di erentials calculation
+• Basic concepts of dierentials and di erentials calculation
 • Basic concepts of integral and integral calculation
 • Concepts of concavity and convexity of a function
 • Basic concept of homogeneous function